SSH

 root@server1:~#xeyes

-Now on my computer the xeyes window opens but it is not running on my computer.
+Now on my computer the xeyes window is opening but it's not running on my computer.

 xeyes

-As I said, I have set up a server to which I have ssh access.
+As I mentioned, I have set up a server to which I have SSH access.

 !ssh root@194.62.99.222